MicrosoftPremier/VstsExtensions/CreateWorkItem/en-US/overview.md

   ![Work Item Type Picker](../assets/WorkItemTypePicker.png "Selecting a work item type")

-  **Note:** The dialog only shows work item types that you can create using the regular VSTS UI.
+  **Note:** The dialog only shows work item types that you can create using the regular Azure DevOps UI.
 While technically possible, we do not recommend creating hidden work item types like code review work items.

 - <a name="title">**Title:**</a> Enter the title for the new work item.
 This field is required.